 The Renewal Corporation will use the analytical methods described in the QAPP.
-These methods comply with Code of Federal Regulations, Title 40, Part 136 (40 CFR 136), or applicable methods approved under California's Environmental Laboratory Accreditation Program (ELAP) or Oregon's ELAP.
-Samples that require laboratory analysis will be analyzed by ELAP-certified laboratories.
+Samples that require laboratory analysis will be analyzed by Environmental Laboratory Accreditation Program (ELAP)-certified laboratories.

-3.2.5 Sampling Frequency and Schedule
+3.2.5 Sampling Schedule and Frequency

-The Renewal Corporation will initiate collection of water quality grab samples at least one year prior to drawdown and will continue until the applicable regulatory agencies approve the Renewal Corporation's request to discontinue monitoring as outlined in Section 3.3.
-The Renewal Corporation will collect grab samples monthly, other than suspended sediment concentration samples, which will be collected every two weeks through September of the drawdown year and monthly thereafter.
+The Renewal Corporation will initiate collection of water quality grab samples at least one year prior to the initiation of drawdown of J.C.
+Boyle Reservoir and will continue until the applicable regulatory agencies, including ODEQ, approve the Renewal Corporation's request to discontinue monitoring.
+At a minimum, the Renewal Corporation will collect water quality grab samples for 4 years following the initiation of drawdown at J.C.
+Boyle Reservoir unless ODEQ approves a reduction in the scope or duration of monitoring as described in Section 3.5.
+The

+Renewal Corporation will collect grab samples monthly, other than suspended sediment concentration samples, which will be collected every two weeks through September of the drawdown year and monthly thereafter.
 The Renewal Corporation will attempt to collect the samples at approximately the same time of day each month.